Der1248/Regnum/README.txt

-A subgame by 1248
+A Game by 1248

-I develop the Regnum subgame over the last 5 years Thanks to:
+Thanks to:
-NightmareLP who build a mod for my subgame et77 who had some great ideas wuschel1912 who tests the subgame
+NightmareLP for building a mod et77 for great ideas wuschel1912 for testing

+Info:
 If you want better tools and/or to upgrade them, Regnum is the right choice for you.
 With Regnum you can get very fast tools.
 Some tools can double your ores when you dig for them.
 You have to craft more then 120 battleaxes to get the best one.
 The Regnum battle-axe!